Wilfrid Almendra

 Vue d'en haut, curated by: Angela Lampe

-, Centre Pompidou, Metz, France
+, Centre Pompidou Metz, Metz, France

 De belles sculptures contemporaines, Œuvres de la collection du FRAC Pays de la Loire, Hab Galerie, Nantes